plumvillage/newsletter/src/2024/en/articles/bbt--a-year-in-review-2024.md

 <p class="noIndent">Here is a reflection from a retreatant:</p>

-> “For the last two weeks, we have been exploring forests and fields and lakes, eating delicious vegan food, spending time with genuinely kind and thoughtful people, reading, listening, farming, singing, meditating, and consciously trying to live mindfully.
+> *“For the last two weeks, we have been exploring forests and fields and lakes, eating delicious vegan food, spending time with genuinely kind and thoughtful people, reading, listening, farming, singing, meditating, and consciously trying to live mindfully.
 It may sound like a very abrupt change of pace from normal life, but somehow the community energy helped make the transition.
 A friend described Plum Village as like a liver or kidney for society, quietly filtering away the toxins.
 That’s exactly how it feels.
 A lifelong health condition cleared up after the first 4 days.
 I’m a little calmer, a little more forgiving towards myself and others, and I’ve laughed a lot.
-I don’t expect this state of mind to last forever, but I hope I will remember how it felt, and be nudged towards a better way of living.”
+I don’t expect this state of mind to last forever, but I hope I will remember how it felt, and be nudged towards a better way of living.”*

+<div style="height: 0.12em"></div>

 {% image "article2024/Done-Review of the Year/Coming home to Mother Earth/IMG_1092.jpg", "noFloat lmnqHFarm" %}
 {% image "article2024/Done-Review of the Year/Coming home to Mother Earth/Happy Farm.2.jpg", "noFloat lmnqHFarmBig" %}